studiefredfredrik/GetMoneyGame_Installer/README.md

 # About
-This project aimed at creating an installer for Get Money Game.
+**Obsolete**: This project aimed at creating an installer for Get Money Game.
-**Obsolete**